Golfing While Puerto Rico Drowns

 It's amazing they went 6-4 when I was there.

 A highlight of the night for me was the National Anthem, performed by Mike McCready of Pearl Jam in rockin' Jimi Hendrix/electric guitar fashion, which apparently he does semi-regularly.
 Seattle may not have any pennants above the right-field bleachers but we got that.

 Leng Feng: Wearing the flag on his sleeve.

 I have another piece up on Salon.
-Apologies in advance for all the ads on the site—there's a story in there somewhere.
+Apologies in advance for all the ads on the site.

 My piece is about why it might have gone into the box-office stratosphere the way it did.
 Was it word of mouth or was it a presidential loud mouth?
 Our president, not theirs.
 It's actually fairly intriguing and required a bit of digging.